psoukie/psoukie.github.io/_notes/originality-and-ownership-in-digital-arts.md

 In this sense, two printed editions and an ebook with the same words in them are the _same_ book.
 If I own any of the three, I _have the book_.
 In contrast, a statue is a unique physical object.
 Maybe I could get its digital model and 3D print it, but it would be different than the original.
 I would _not_ have the statue.

->= An animated GIF and Beethoven’s Symphony No.&nbsp;5 are both digital in nature.
+> An animated GIF and Beethoven’s Symphony No.&nbsp;5 are both digital in nature.
+{: .float}

 Seen this way, books — but also Beethoven’s symphonies — are composed of discrete pieces of information.
 Both are digital in nature, even though they also have physical representations.
 These ‘analog conversions’ add their own beauty to their renditions of the analog forms, but at their heart, books and symphonies are not analog.